slonka/slonka.github.io/_posts/2018-10-19-node-diy-distributed-tracing.markdown

 # Summary

 We have succesfuly created a POC distributed tracing library.
-Of course there are many more aspects to distributed tracing like: sampling, spans, collecting data, visualization, but this is still very impressive that we were able to do this in approximately 100 lines of code.
+Of course there are more aspects to distributed tracing like: sampling, spans, collecting data, visualization, but this is still very impressive that we were able to do this in approximately 100 lines of code.

 You can find complate source code [on my github](https://github.com/slonka/node-diy-distributed-tracing).